sabinenix/cecil-code-examples/join-datasets/README.md

 # Code Example: Join Datasets

 This subdirectory contains example code for joining variables from two distinct datasets and returning a single combined dataset.
-In this example, we access data from Chloris and Planet, convert the Planet aboveground carbon density data into aboveground biomass data using SQL so that it can be directly compared to aboveground biomass data from Chloris, rename variables, and then visualize the joined dataset in a series of scatter plots.
+In this example, we access aboveground biomass data from Chloris, and aboveground carbon density and canopy cover data from Planet.
+We rename these variables, and join them into a single dataset using SQL.
 This example code introduces the concept of using SQL aliases to refer to separate datasets, and demonstrates how to perform an outer join.

 The example code is included in a Jupyter Notebook (`join-datasets.ipynb`).